aymanshahriar/PacMaze/README.md

 The graphics and GUI were created using the JavaFX platform.

-I had a lot of fun making this game, especially when coming up with the ghost AI and random maze generation algorithms
+I had a lot of fun making this game, especially when coming up with the ghost AI and random maze generation algorithms.

-There is also a test document provided in the JUnit Tests file that describes how each method tests the Avatar class
+There is also a test document provided in the JUnit Tests file that describes how each method tests the Avatar class.

 ## Instructions on how to run the game:
 1) Download the folder Project Final